nickonyi/interactive-card-details-form/README-template.md

 Users should be able to:

+- Fill in the form and see the card details update in real-time
+- Receive error messages when the form is submitted if:
+  - Any input field is empty
+  - The card number, expiry date, or CVC fields are in the wrong format
-- View the optimal layout for each page depending on their device's screen size
+- View the optimal layout depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See hover, active, and focus states for interactive elements on the page
-- See their own IP address on the map on the initial page load
-- Search for any IP addresses or domains and see the key information and location

 ### Screenshot